 Each case is usually based on its merits.
 Usually, the body corporate’s trustees use their discretion when deciding to whom they allocate the cost of repairs and replacement.
 However, there are many grey areas and differences between the owner’s and body corporate’s liability and responsibility.

 Body corporates are responsible for the repairs and maintenance and upkeep of the common properties.

 Furthermore, the body corporate maintains all pipes, ducts, wiring, etc., for the common property and services to more than one unit.

 Your obligations as an owner of a section

-You must maintain and keep in good state your section.
+You must maintain and keep your section in a good state.
 Moreover, you must also keep any part of the common property to which you have the right neat and tidy.
-These are exclusive use areas such as gardens, patios, balconies, parking areas, garages etc.
+These are exclusive use areas such as gardens, patios, balconies, parking areas, garages, etc.